Lykke-Waves/lykke-waves-blockchain-scanner/README.md

 # The results of the contest

 Fuck you, Lykke, this company is fraud and deception.
 I have never met so many incompetent IT experts, I hope you will go bankrupt and people will not trust money to the swindlers.
 If I knew that before the integration of my decision, I will not get any money and that you have no mutual interest in doing it - I would not take part in this and would not advise anyone.
+It was a waste of my time.
+Burn in hell.